The Steam Map

 Allows us to cluster games into market segments

-How do you decide if your map is a 'good' representation of the Steam marketplace?
+How do you decide if your Steam Map is a 'good' representation of the Steam marketplace?

-Wow that is a lot of graphs!
-Allow me to explain.
+There is a lot to digest in the graphs above!
 The top three histograms show the distribution of distances between the anchor and the positive (blue) and the anchor and the negative (orange).
 If the model is doing a good job then the positive distances should be close to zero (because the positives are similar to the anchor) and the distribution of the negative distances should be shifted to the right.

 The bottom three histograms show the distribution of differences between the anchor-positive distance and the anchor-negative distance.
 If the map was perfect, we would expect the entire distribution to be on the right hand side of the red dotted line.
-As you can see, it's not doing a terrible job at the moment.
-For most triplets, the map does an alright job.
-We want to drive this to perfect however!
-Over time we're going to work hard to shift those distributions further and further to the right, which will provide the most reliable map of Steam you will ever find.
+As you can see, for most triplets, the Steam Map currently does a good job of differentiating negative and positive pairs.
+One of our missions it to make the Steam Map as accurate as possible.
+Over time we're going to work hard to shift those distributions further and further to the right to provide the most reliable description of Steam you will ever find.

 Our Products